 Tip: It’s also a good idea to check and, if needed, replace the washer or “o” ring inside the showerhead while making this repair.

 If you have an in-ground irrigation system, check it each spring before use to make sure it wasn’t damaged by frost or freezing.
 Or hire a WaterSense irrigation partner to inspect it for you.
 These professionals have passed a certification program focused on water efficiency.
 They will not only help you detect and correct leaks in the system, but also maximize its efficiency.

 Finally, check your garden hose for leaks at its connection to the spigot.
-If it leaks while you run your hose, replace the nylon or rubber hose washer and ensure a tight connection to the spigot using pipe tape and a wrench.
+If it leaks while you run your hose, replace the nylon or rubber hose washer and ensure a tight connection to the spigot using a wrench.

 A Home Water Efficiency: Fixing Leaks Indoors and Out Fact Sheet is available in pdf for easy printing.

 Leaks Still Flowing Overboard?